Australian Alps montane grasslands: Fauna

 Although this is a harsh environment there is much endemic wildlife in the Alps including the chameleon-like Alpine thermocolour grasshopper (Kosciuscola tristis), mountain pygmy possum (Burramys parvus) and the corroboree frog (Pseudophryne corroboree).
 One particularly restricted range species is the Baw Baw frog (Philoria frosti) which only lives on the Baw Baw Plateau in Victoria.
 The larger mammals of the lower elevations include red-necked wallaby (Macropus rufogriseus), swamp wallaby (Wallabia bicolor), common wombat (Vombatus ursinus), tiger quoll (Dasyurus maculatus), short-beaked echidna (Tachyglossus aculeatus) and platypus (Ornithorhynchus anatinus).

 Threats and preservation

-This is an ecoregion generally thought to have experienced long periods of minimal disturbance prior to European settlement.
+This ecoregion is generally thought to have experienced long periods of minimal disturbance prior to European settlement.
 Since the nineteenth century, grazing and an increased incidence of fire resulted in a reduction in range condition, and extensive damage to bog communities, from which plant communities have been slow to recover.
+Fires have become increasingly common in south-eastern Australia during periods of extended hot, dry weather.
+Numerous studies indicate that fire frequency and severity are likely to increase in the coming century due to climate change.

-However the Alps have long been protected as national parkland in order to preserve the water sources and most of the region is now contained in large contiguous National Parks.
+The Alps have long been protected as national parkland in order to preserve the water sources and most of the region is now contained in large contiguous National Parks.
 These include Brindabella and Namadgi National Park and Bimberi and Scabby Range Nature Reserves near Canberra, Kosciuszko in New South Wales, and Alpine and Snowy River National Parks and the Avon Wilderness Park in Victoria.
 This parkland which does suffer litter, trampling of wildlife and other damage associated with tourism including the clearance of parkland to create ski resorts.